BabbleSim/BabbleSim.github.io/2G4_select_ch_mo.md

 ## How to select channel and modem (2G4 Phy v1)

-By default the ext_2G4_phy_v1 will use the 2G4 "N to N cable" channel model and the "2G4 magical" modem model for all devices.
+By default the 2G4 v1 Phy (ext_2G4_phy_v1 component) will use the 2G4 "N to N cable" channel model and the "2G4 magical" modem model for all devices.

 But it is possible to select other channel models for the simulation,